demianbucik/collaborative-filtering-recommender-systems/README.md

-# Matrix-Factorization-Models-in-Collaborative-Filtering
+#Collaborative-Filtering-Recommender-Systems
-Implementations of matrix factorization algorithms for collaborative filtering recommender systems.
+Implementations of matrix factorization and restricted Boltzmann machine algorithms for collaborative filtering recommender systems in Python, Numpy, Scipy.

+Repo in the making.